 After the incident at the community hall, Gunnoe’s neighbors decided not to testify in the hearing challenging Jupiter Holdings’ permits.
 Gunnoe was the sole community resident to do so.
 In October 2007, federal district court Judge Robert Chambers ruled in favor of Gunnoe and OVEC and issued an injunction, ordering Jupiter Holdings to halt the construction of any new valley fills at its Boone County mine.

-Gunnoe and a coalition of regional groups are now advocating for passage of the federal Clean Water Protection Act, and the reinstatement of the buffer zone rule that would strengthen environmental laws regulating mountaintop removal.
-She is also working with Appalachian groups to promote viable renewable energy opportunities for the region.
+Gunnoe and a coalition of regional groups went on to advocate for the passage of the federal Clean Water Protection Act, and the reinstatement of the buffer zone rule that would strengthen environmental laws regulating mountaintop removal.
+She continues to work with Appalachian groups to promote viable renewable energy opportunities for the region.

 Watch in high resolution on YouTube.